The Office of Nursing Research is located in Wende Hall on UB's South Campus.

 Email: ddempsey@buffalo.edu

-As assistant director for grants management, Dempsey manages the finances and the application process for grants in the School of Nursing.
-She also supervises the CNR staff, coordinates the work flow for the RAs of the CNR and oversees the smooth running of the office.
-Dempsey brings her expertise in grant administration and her years of experience with UB Sponsored Projects to her role in the CNR.
+As assistant director for grants management, Dempsey brings her expertise in grant administration and her years of experience with UB Sponsored Projects to her role.
+Dempsey manages the finances and the application process for grants in the School of Nursing.
+She also supervises the Office of Nursing Research staff, coordinates the work flow for the Office of Nursing Research RAs and oversees the smooth running of the office.

 Assistant Director for Research Advancement